 Once you regard it as a direction, you are much softer about it.
 You are able to better enjoy the path itself, without anxiety, and to grow towards liberation in a more organic way.
 It also becomes less likely that your spiritual search will negatively interfere with other aspects of your life.

-Of course, we can and ought to look up to those that completely embody the state of liberation, for the purpose of being inspired to walk in that direction.
-But this ceases to be helpful once it turns into a self-degrading comparison.
+Of course, we can and ought to look up to those who completely embody the state of liberation, for the purpose of being inspired to walk in that direction.
+But this ceases to be helpful once it turns into a self-degrading or demotivating comparison.

 If the spiritual search is likened to the search for wealth, then the enlightened ones are the deca-billionaires.
 It takes a tremendous amount of effort combined with favorable conditions to arrive at that point.